TogExe/waterProject/README.md

 You can use this command like this :

 ```
-./wildwaterlauncher.sh [DATAFILENAME] leaks [FACTORY'S ID]
+./wildwaterlauncher.sh [DATAFILENAME] leaks [NAME #ID]
 ```

-It will also create a datafile
+It will also create/update if the file exist, a datafile containing the calculated yield history.

 ![da image](https://github.com/TogExe/waterProject/blob/main/waterrr.webp)